Earl Stadtman Investigator Frequently Asked Questions

 - Q: I am “just” a postdoc (or Staff Scientist).
 Do you have to already be in a tenure-track position to apply?

 A: It is anticipated that postdoctoral fellows will be the major pool of applicants, together with some persons who already hold faculty positions.
 Postdocs should apply.
 Staff Scientists and Staff Clinicians are also welcome to apply.
+Persons from all these categories have been hired through the Stadtman search.

 - Q: I have tenure at my current institution.
 Am I eligible to apply?